Dimitrios-Kafetzis/DistributedTransformerInferenceSimulator/README.md

 ## Contact

-For questions, suggestions, or issues, please open an issue on GitHub or contact the maintainer at dimitrioskafetzis@gmail.com.
+For questions, suggestions, or issues, please open an issue on GitHub or contact the maintainer (Dimitrios Kafetzis) at dimitrioskafetzis@gmail.com or kafetzis@aueb.gr.

 ## License